 Studio Ilse-designed Greenhouse Loft

 London-based designer Ilse Crawford oversaw the adaptive reuse of this former garage and launderette into a contemporary ‘greenhouse’ space capped by rustic wooden beams.
 The holiday home in Milan’s Porta Venezia takes its name from the accents of green running throughout the place.
-Its owner, Costanza Cecchini, is constantly refreshing the space, bringing in new artwork by emerging creatives such as Uros Mihic and Chiara Belloni, as well as lots of plants.
-Rent it via Airbnb.
+Its owner, Costanza Cecchini, is constantly refreshing the space, but guests can expect a revolving stream of artworks and a smattering of plants.

 Fashion district apartment

-This 200 sq m Milan apartment sits on the second floor of a Napoleonic-era palace.
+This 200 sqm Milan apartment sits on the second floor of a Napoleonic-era palace.
 Giorla Trautmann Architects restored the 19th-century space in the heart of city’s fashion district back in 2015.
-Historic features are blended with modern design staples, such as the Nemo armchair by designer Favio Novembre.
-Rent it via Urlaubsarchitektur.
+Historic features are blended with modern design staples, such as the Nemo armchair by designer Favio Novembre and contrasted by a stark white colour palette.

 The Artists Loft